Last Updated on 30 August 2024 by Cycloscope

 It’s amazing to see the variety of architectural styles present in Zhejiang!
 This pretty long street is a good example, most of it has been restored but you still can see some traditional life going on here.

-If you entered the Great Wall from the main entrance you could exit here, is just where the city wall begins, with the old city gate.
+If you entered the Great Wall from the main entrance you could exit here, which is just where the city wall begins, with the old city gate.

 How to get to Linhai